 Deficit spreading

-The scheme's projected pensionable payroll over a 25-year period is required to spread deficits (for the purposes of the Employer Contribution Rate).
-The cost control mechanism adopts a 15-year period.
+The scheme's projected pensionable payroll over a 15-year period is required to spread deficits.
 An estimate has been calculated using payroll data at the valuation date, projected forward with the earnings increases described on page 14.